YouFoundTiffany/TrapprKeepr/TrapprKeepr.client/TIFFS README .md

-  // SECTION VAULT KEEPS ENDPOINTS_DATATYPS
+  // SECTION VAULT KEEPS ENDPOINTS_DATATYPES

   // STUB ACCOUNT OR PROFILE Get Keeps in a Vault - Keeps in a Singluar Vault
   // {{ endpoint }}/api/keeps